-While constructing the same Railway line, in 1839, Brunel's navies found a relatively modest, though luxuriously fitted out, Roman Villa.
-The main discovery were two mosaic floors, one in superb condition, which the navies unfortunately smashed up soon afterwards.
-Luckily the greater of the two was first sketched by the antiquarian, Roach-Smith.
-The villa has apparently been completely lost beneath the Railway, though stone built outbuildings have recently been excavated nearby; and a large series of of ditched paddocks can be seen from the air.
+While constructing the railway line in 1839, workmen found a relatively modest, though luxuriously decorated, Roman villa.
+The main discoveries were two mosaic floors, one in superb condition, which the navvies unfortunately smashed up soon afterwards.
+Luckily the greater of the two was first sketched by the antiquarian, Charles Roach-Smith.
+The villa itself has been completely lost beneath the railway, though stone-built outbuildings have more recently been excavated nearby.
 The place was built in a fine position overlooking a crossing of the Thames and was occupied from the 1st to the 4th centuries.
-In the early Saxon period, the area was known as 'Basilford' and it was here that the parish church and manor first developed.
-The name 'Basildon' refers to the upland area at what is now called Upper Basildon.
+In the early Anglo-Saxon period, the area was known as Basilford and it was there that the parish church and manor first developed.
+The name Basildon refers to the upland area at what is now called Upper Basildon.

 Basildon is, of course, best known for Basildon Park, the county's finest National Trust property.
-A previous house had been the home of the Viscounts Fane, but the present building was erected by John Carr of York, for Sir Francis Sykes between 1776 and 1783.
-It is a beautiful example of the Palladian villa.
-Sir Francis made his money working for the East India Company at the Court of the Nawab of Bengal.
-Unfortunately, his son died of scarlet fever and his grandson was a spendthrift.
-The estate was sold to the millionaire, James Morrison MP, in 1838 and became home to his vast collection of paintings, including works by Constable, Da Vinci, Hogarth, Holbein, Poussin, Rembrandt, Reynolds, Rubens, Titian, Turner and VanDyck.
-Amongst his many and varied famous visitors was JMW Turner.
-His work, 'Rain, Speed and Steam' - considered by many to be the first Impressionist painting - is said to depict Basildon Railway Bridge.
-However, it is recorded that Turner was inspired by the Maidenhead Railway Bridge and the picture does seem to show Maidenhead Bridge alongside.
-Basildon Park best remembered, though unknown to many, through 'Basildon Bond' writing paper which was named in honour of the place after the head of the stationery firm stayed there with James' grandson, Major JA Morrison.
-Major Morrison was a great benefactor to Basildon and a patron of the architect, Sir Edwin Lutyens, who built a number of cottages in the village.
+A previous house had been the home of the Viscounts Fane but the present building was erected for Sir Francis Sykes between 1776 and 1783.
+It is a beautiful example of a Palladian villa.
+Sir Francis made his money working for the East India Company in Bengal.
+Unfortunately, his grandson was a spendthrift and the estate was sold to the millionaire, James Morrison MP, in 1838.
+It then became home to his vast collection of paintings.
+Though the connection is unknown to many, Basildon Park is remembered through 'Basildon Bond' writing paper which was named in honour of the place after the head of the stationery firm stayed there with James' grandson, Major JA Morrison.
+Major Morrison was a great benefactor to Basildon and a patron of the architect, Sir Edwin Lutyens, who erected a number of cottages in Upper Basildon.

-Basildon Grotto is another lovely mansion in the parish, with fine views over the Thames.
-It was built in the early 18th century by Mary, Viscountess Fane, a previous occupant of the Park.
-It was a garden folly covered in attractive shellwork, which she used as a riverside retreat.
-It has been much expanded and altered over the centuries and now has many fine rooms including the beautifully decorated Chinese Office.
-The ghost of Lady Fane's daughter-in-law is still said to haunt the house.
-She has been claimed as the famous Mistletoe Bow Bride who died, trapped in a blanket chest, on her wedding day (and more usually associated with houses in Hampshire or Norfolk).
-However, she died an old lady and the more common story says she fell down a well!
+Basildon Grotto is a second elegant mansion in the parish, with fine views over the Thames.
+It was built in the early 18th century by Mary, Viscountess Fane, who lived at Basildon Park.
+It was originally a simple garden folly covered in attractive shellwork, which she used as a riverside retreat.
+Unfortunately, the house has become ruinous and suffered a serious fire in recent years.
+The ghost of Lady Fane's daughter-in-law is still said to haunt the house, having fallen down a well.